Guilherme-Viegas/Real-Time-Cooperative-Decentralised-Control-of-Illuminance-Systems/Labs_Almeida/ldr_fit/README.md

-This folder contains files that can be use to compute the apropriate both taus and dead time of each LDR and Arduino, following the next steps:
+This folder contains files that can be use to compute both taus and dead time of each LDR and Arduino, following the next steps:

 1. Run [ldr_fit.ino](https://github.com/Guilherme-Viegas/SCTDR/blob/master/Labs_Almeida/ldr_fit/ldr_fit.ino) to compute both taus (time to the response reach 63% of the final response) from a step up response (function: steps_up) or step down (function: steps_down).
 The program fits a exponencial funciton: $f(x) = A\*e^{Bx}+c$.